Northbound A train derails after striking debris on track in Manhattan; 1 injury reported

-CHELSEA, Manhattan (WABC) -- A train derailed after coming into contact with debris on the roadbed as it was pulling into a subway station in Manhattan Sunday morning, according to the MTA.

-The incident happened at the 8th Avenue and 14th Street train station in the Chelsea on a northbound A train.
+The front of the northbound A train derailed, sustaining damage, at the 8th Avenue and 14th Street train station at around 8 a.m. in Chelsea.

-Police say someone may have thrown an object onto the track causing the derailment.
+Authorities described the person being questioned as a 30-year-old homeless man.
+They say a witness saw him throwing construction debris onto the subway tracks.

+He is currently being questioned at Transit District 2, with charges pending.

-"A northbound train came into contact with debris on the roadbed as it was pulling into the 14St-8th Av station resulting in a wheel leaving the track," the MTA said in a statement.
+"A northbound train came into contact with debris on the roadbed as it was pulling into the 14St-8th Av station resulting in a wheel leaving the track," NYCT Interim President Sarah Feinberg said in a statement.
 "All passengers on the train were safely discharged at the station.
 The matter is under investigation."

 The MTA says the incident caused a loss of power to all four tracks.

-"As a result of the incident, a northbound train near 34th Street remains in the tunnel and NYCT is working quickly to remove customers from the train," the MTA said.
+"As a result of the incident, a northbound train near 34th Street remains in the tunnel and NYCT is working quickly to remove customers from the train," Feinberg said.

+Chief Customer Officer for NYC Transit Sarah Meyer also commented on the situation.

+I am so angry that someone did this on purpose, but so thankful that no one was seriously injured.
+Don't mess with our subway--its for all of us!! https://t.co/FtEJUnOvhz— Sarah Meyer (@SarahMeyerNYC) September 20, 2020

 Service is suspended in both directions south of 14th St in Manhattan.
 There is no northbound service along 8th Avenue from Canal St to 59 St-Columbus Circle, and limited service in uptown Manhattan and the Bronx.